cosmos/ibc/spec/ics-002-client-semantics/README.md

 type ClientState = bytes
 ```

-Client types MUST define a method to initialise a client state with a provided consensus state, writing to state as appropriate.
+Client types MUST define a method to initialise a client state with a provided consensus state, writing to internal state as appropriate.

 ```typescript
 type initialise = (consensusState: ConsensusState) => ClientState